JeremieLitzler/wordpress-from-shared-hosting-to-ms-azure/README.md

-# wordpress-from-shared-hosting-to-ms-azure
+# A tool set to use on your App Service on Microsof Azure

-A tool set to use on your App Service on Microsof Azure
+You can find here a few bash scripts useful for the maintenance of a WordPress site on Microsoft Azure.